sap-tutorials/Tutorials/tutorials/sapui5-creating-control/sapui5-creating-control.md

 ---
 title: SapUI5 Creating Control
 description: Part 1 of 2.
-Learn how to create a simple UI5 Control.
+In this Tutorial you will learn how to create a simple UI5 Control.
 Create the template for your control.
 tags: [  tutorial>beginner, topic>HTML5 ]
 ---